-The WHIR recently ran an article entitled, “Report: Short DDoS Attacks Can Have Lasting Security Impact,” in which they delved into the security risks of short DDoS (distributed denial of service) attacks.
+The WHIR ran an article years ago entitled, “Report: Short DDoS Attacks Can Have Lasting Security Impact,” in which they delved into the security risks of short DDoS (distributed denial of service) attacks.

 Typically, what we’ll see on web hosting forums are OP’s (original posters) asking about levels of protections.
 On the other side of the coin, what we see routinely advertised is either DDoS protection services citing no specifications or something like 20 Gbps protection.
 The prevailing trend is that more, for example, 50 Gbps protection is better, and it is for specific types of attacks, but not all.

 Has your business been the victim of a Trojan Horse?

 I’ve never read any discussion of security risks posed by short DDoS attacks, which makes this article so interesting.
 As the article lays out, short, low-volume attacks can act as Trojan Horses, allowing cybercriminals to disseminate harmful malware.